 Bangor Book Festival

-The 2016 Bangor Book Festival kicks off on Friday, October 14th at the Bangor Public Library with a special poetry reading event and music performance.
+The 2016 Bangor Book Festival kicked off on Friday, October 14th at the Bangor Public Library with a special poetry reading event and music performance.

 Friday, October 14